Polycrystalline silicon: Upgraded metallurgical-grade silicon

-Upgraded metallurgical-grade (UMG) silicon (also known as UMG-Si) solar cell is being produced as a low cost alternative to polysilicon created by the Siemens process.
+Upgraded metallurgical-grade (UMG) silicon (also known as UMG-Si) for solar cells is being produced as a low cost alternative to polysilicon created by the Siemens process.
 UMG-Si greatly reduces impurities in a variety of ways that require less equipment and energy than the Siemens process.
 It is about 99% pure which is three or more orders of magnitude less pure and about 10 times less expensive than polysilicon ($1.70 to $3.20 per kg from 2005 to 2008 compared to $40 to $400 per kg for polysilicon).
 It has the potential to provide nearly-as-good solar cell efficiency at 1/5 the capital expenditure, half the energy requirements, and less than $15/kg.

-In 2008 several companies were touting the potential of UMG-Si in 2010, but the credit crisis greatly lowered the cost of polysilicon and several UMG-Si producers put plans on hold.
+In 2008, several companies were touting the potential of UMG-Si, but in 2010 the credit crisis greatly lowered the cost of polysilicon and several UMG-Si producers put plans on hold.
 The Siemens process will remain the dominant form of production for years to come due to more efficiently implementing the Siemens process.
 GT Solar claims a new Siemens process can produce at $27/kg and may reach $20/kg in 5 years.
 GCL-Poly expects production costs to be $20/kg by end of 2011.
 Elkem Solar estimates their UMG costs to be $25/kg, with a capacity of 6,000 tonnes by the end of 2010.
 Calisolar expects UMG technology to produce at $12/kg in 5 years with boron at 0.3 ppm and phosphorus at 0.6 ppm.
 At $50/kg and 7.5 g/W, module manufacturers spend $0.37/W for the polysilicon.
 For comparison, if a CdTe manufacturer pays spot price for tellurium ($420/kg in April 2010) and has a 3 μm thickness, their cost would be 10 times less, $0.037/Watt.
 At 0.1 g/W and $31/ozt for silver, polysilicon solar producers spend $0.10/W on silver.

 Q-Cells, Canadian Solar, and Calisolar have used Timminco UMG.
 Timminco is able to produce UMG-Si with 0.5 ppm boron for $21/kg but were sued by shareholders because they had expected $10/kg.
 RSI and Dow Corning have also been in litigation over UMG-Si technology.